 - The coach retains final discretion over the allocation of uniform numbers

 It is optional for a team to order bags, jackets and other team items.
-Each team orders these individually.
+Each family and team orders these individually.
 The region's color scheme (black/white/orange) and logo need to be adhered to.

 Every tournament team must follow these procedures:

 a.
 You may not enter a team in a tournament without first notifying our Tournament Directors.
 E-mail to firstname.lastname@example.org.

 b.
 All rosters must be printed out from our online system and signed by the Regional Commissioner or one of their designees.
 Most tournaments require that players be listed in order of uniform number.
 It is recommended to have a few rosters signed at the same time.
 However any roster changes (other than an absent player) need to be signed by the Regional Commissioner.

 c.
 All tournaments must be paid for by a Region check, to be issued by our Treasurer, and the funds for payment must be deposited into a team's account before the Region will issue a check for any team. .